Brand Case Study

 Take a deeper look at what went into the Sidekick brand.

 The inner elements are comprised of a stylized K rotated clockwise at 90º, and a thickness-matched chevron that echoes the symmetry and angles of the K’s arm and leg.
-The head and foot of the stem on the rotated K is also modified by introducing slight angles that encourage a better flow of the negative space within the encapsulated icon.
+The head and foot of the stem on the rotated K are also modified by introducing slight angles that encourage a better flow of the negative space within the encapsulated icon.

 The Sidekick Icon itself is structured as an Impact Orange hexagon, a play on the brand’s first product, the Sidekick Curve.
 Although the product is called the Curve, the icon contrasts this with hard 60º angled corners, but the idea of utilizing the edge remains.
 The Impact Orange colour was formulated to represent the colour brought by using the Curve.